-The Education Specialist in School Psychology prepares students for national certification as a School Psychologist as well as to meet ESPB standards to practice in North Dakota (please check with your state licensing board for specific criteria for locations outside North Dakota).
+The Education Specialist Program in School Psychology prepares students for national certification as School Psychologists and meets ESPB standards to practice in North Dakota (please check with your state licensing board for specific criteria for locations outside North Dakota).
 Graduate students participate in a rigorous three-year program.
-The program emphasizes hands-on experiences culminating in a one year, 1200-hour internship.
+The program emphasizes hands-on experiences culminating in a one year, 1,200-hour internship.
 The program also emphasizes rural school psychology in the coursework.

-The program provides students with the theoretical and practical skills to be an effective school psychologist.
-The curriculum emphasizes assessment skills, intervention techniques, collaborative framework, and consultative strategies through numerous practicums, clinic, and rural outreach opportunities.
-The program trains practitioners who are culturally competent service providers.
-The program also explores social justice issues in North Dakota.
+The program provides students with the theoretical and practical skills to be effective school psychologists.
+The curriculum emphasizes assessment, intervention techniques, collaborative frameworks, and consultative strategies through practicums and rural outreach opportunities.
+The program trains practitioners who are culturally competent service providers and explores social justice issues in North Dakota with emphasis on American Indian populations.

-The School Psychology graduate program is Fully Approved by the National Association of School Psychologists (NASP).
+The School Psychology Program is approved by the National Association of School Psychologists (NASP) through February 2025.